CumulusNetworks/docs/content/cumulus-linux-59/Layer-2/Link-Layer-Discovery-Protocol.md

 - The interface on which you want to enable application priority TLV transmission.
 LLDP starts sending PDUs with the application priority TLVs after you apply the configuration on the specified interface.

 {{%notice note%}}
-- Cumulus Linux does not support application priority TLV transmission on bonds.
+- You cannot enable application priority TLV transmission on bonds.
-- You can configure a maximum of 10 application TLV priorities on the switch and Cumulus Linux can send a maximum of 10 application priority TLVs in an LLDP PDU.
+- You can configure a maximum of 10 application TLV priorities on the switch.
+- Cumulus Linux can send a maximum of 10 application priority TLVs in an LLDP PDU.
 {{%/notice%}}

 The following example sets the application priority of iSCSI traffic to 3 in the application priority TLV sent in LLDP PDUs on swp1.